 Illinois state law (735 ILCS 5/13-202) allows two years for filing a personal injury lawsuit.
 Twenty-four months is not a long time when it comes to collecting and reviewing evidence.

 Should you miss the deadline for filing your case, you may be barred from pursuing compensation forever.
 This can leave you unable to afford the quality medical care you need.

 The sooner you contact us, the earlier we can get started with building your case.
 Our team needs time to interview witnesses and to review other types of evidence associated with your case.
 Types of evidence often helpful in a slip and fall case include:

 - Accident scene photos: Accident scene photos and/or video of what caused your fall

 - Incident report: The police typically do not respond to a store or business for a fall, rather store management generally completes an incident report—something valuable to your case

 Get Help from a Springfield Slip and Fall Injury Attorney

 A slip and fall accident can result in a life-changing injury, like that of a traumatic brain injury or spinal cord injury.
 The tragedy of such an event is that it was most likely preventable.

 If you or a loved one suffered serious injuries due to a slip and fall injury, take the first step toward possible justice.
 A Springfield slip and fall injury lawyer from The Kryder Law Group, LLC can assist you by handling the legal details of your case.

 The time for filing your personal injury lawsuit begins the moment you fall, making it imperative that you act quickly to contact us.
-For a free case evaluation, call The Kryder Law Group, LLC now: (312) 223-1700.
+For a free case evaluation, call now.